 Director Edgar Wright reunites with actors Simon Pegg and Nick Frost to tell the story of five high school friends who embark on a marathon pub crawl, only to learn that the quaint village where they grew up has been taken over by evil robots.
-The film is in direct step with Wright's Shaun of the Dead
+This 2013 comedy is in direct step with Wright's Shaun of the Dead

 and Hot Fuzz

 (together, the three form the so-called Cornetto Trilogy), particularly in the way genre contextualizes rather than dictates the narrative.
 At its core the movie is a downer, a decidedly dark drama about delusion, addiction, and disappointment; somehow, these gloomy themes gel perfectly with the comic-book quirks that make the film so damn entertaining.
 The comedic skill of Pegg, Frost, and their costars has a lot to do with that, but most of the credit belongs to Wright, whose chaotic style belies the film's meticulous construction.